danielljeon/docs/conventions/git_github_devops.md

 #### 5.5.2 Conversation

-Keep the conversation related to the specific issue / pull request at hand.
-If you need to reference another issue / pull request, reference directly for convenience and clarity.
+Keep the conversation related to the specific issue/pull request at hand.
+If you need to reference another issue/pull request, reference directly for convenience and clarity.

 > See GitHub Docs:
 > [Assigning issues and pull requests to other GitHub users](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users)